test-kitchen/busser-serverspec/README.md

                 `-- spec_helper.rb
 ```

 `Gemfile` is optional.
-You can use it to install gems you need.
+You can specify installing Serverspec version and install gems you need.

 ## <a name="note"></a> Note